visit-dav/visit/src/doc/dev_manual/pr_create.rst

 are no exception.
 A typical review process looks like this:

 #.
 The developer submits a PR and selects a reviewer.
 #.
-The reviewer reviews the PR and leave comments, suggestions, and tasks.
+The reviewer reviews the PR and writes comments, suggestions, and tasks.
 #.
 The developer gets clarification for anything that us unclear and updates the PR according to the suggestions.
 #.
 Repeat steps 2 and 3 until the reviewer is satisfied with the PR.
 #.
 The reviewer approves the PR.

-The actual amount of time it takes to perform a review or update the changes is relatively small compared to the amount of time the PR *waits* for the next step in the iteration.
+The actual amount of time it takes to perform a review or update the PR is relatively small compared to the amount of time the PR *waits* for the next step in the iteration.
 The wait time can be exacerbated in two ways: (1) The reviewer or developer is unaware that the PR is ready for the next step in the